 The DISHES concept was conceived by Rachel Somerstein, after she was inspired by a similar dinner she had attended in Brooklyn, NY, called F.E.A.S.T.
 A team of three, including Briana Kohlbrenner and Stasya Erickson, was formed in October 2010 and thus Salt City DISHES was born!
 Full of magic and celebration, the first DISHES dinner debuted on January 23, 2011.
 The event was an instant success with a sold-out crowd of 175 attendees and 9 exciting presentations.
 Since then, Rachel and Briana have stepped down from their roles and a new foursome leads the effort: Stasya Erickson, Sarah Pallo, Annalena Davis and Jeremy DeChario.

-Past recipients of the DISHES micro-grant have included:
+Past recipients of the DISHES micro-grant include:

 - Salt City Slam, funded in February 2012, held a monthly poetry slam series held at ArtRage Gallery that brought together amateur and professional spoken word artists;

 DISHES continues to be successful because of the many generous donations received from the community.
-Food, drinks, graphic design services, photography, videography, and music are donated (or sold at-cost) by local farms and businesses.
+Food, drinks, graphic design services, photography, and videography are donated (or sold at-cost) by local farms and businesses.
 The people who make DISHES possible - our chefs, organizers, the people who take your tickets at the door - are volunteers.
 Please visit our Sponsor Thank You for a full list of past and current sponsors.